-In most cases, the Claims Administrator will initiate and direct non-Emergency air ambulance transportation.
-If you are requesting non-Emergency ambulance services, please remember that you must notify the Claims Administrator or Personal Health Support as soon as possible prior to the transport.
-If the Claims Administrator is not notified, Benefits will be reduced to 50% of Eligible Expenses.
+In most cases, the Claims Administrator will initiate and direct non-Emergency ambulance transportation.
+If you are requesting non-Emergency Air Ambulance services, you must obtain authorization as soon as possible before transport.
+If you do not obtain prior authorization as required, Benefits will be reduced to 50% of Eligible Expenses.